Tong Xin Ru Yi Traditional Hot Pot

 • River Valley

 Touted to serve up the most true-to-style soup base outside of Chongqing, expect numbing spice with tingling sensations that seek to satiate even the most discerning of hot pot gourmands.
 If you didn’t already know, Uncle Fong is all the craze in Hong Kong and mainland China – even Hong Kong A-list celebrities such as Carina Lau can't resist.
 While the restaurant is particularly stylish, all eyes are on the unique nine-grid layout designed to allow the perfect cook for different ingredients by segregating the pot into three heat zones.
-Cause ain't nobody got time for overcooked food.
-Here, premium seasonal ingredients that aren't commonly found at other hotpot restaurants are available.
-Savour on novelty ingredients such as silky homemade Ebiko prawn paste, smooth Putien soft tofu, thick chewy Wulong potato noodles, well-marbled US prime beef short ribs, and more.
-Amongst all, our favourite was the nutritious coral mussels which eat subtly sweet with a nice crunch.
+Here, premium seasonal ingredients that aren't commonly found at other hot pot restaurants are available.
+Savour novelty ingredients such as homemade ebiko prawn paste, silky Putien soft tofu, thick chewy Wulong potato noodles and more.
+Our favourite is the coral mussels which are subtly sweet with a nice crunch.

 • Chinese